Thartvigsen/thartvigsen.github.io/_pages/about.md

 ### News
 <ul style="margin-bottom: 5px;">
 <small>
+<li> July 17, 2020: New CIKM paper on Conditional Computation in RNNs.</li>
 <li> June 04, 2020: Talk at FSU on Early Classification.</li>
 <li> May 15, 2020: New KDD paper on <a href="papers/kdd20.pdf">Early Multi-label Classification</a>.</li>
 <li> April 04, 2020: New ACL paper on the <a href="papers/acl20.pdf">interpretability of attention mechanisms for text classification</a>.</li>